 Prerequisite(s): a 2000-level history course or third-year standing and 1.0 credit in history.
-Lectures three hours a week.

 HIST 3810 [0.5 credit] Historical Theory

 An examination of a wide range of theoretical approaches to history, and a critical reflection on history as a discipline.
 Precludes additional credit for HIST 3808 [1.0], no longer offered.